Reed-CompBio/protein-weaver/project-docs/docs/data-import.md

         - Import the properly formatted GO terms file from FlyBase and store in the GitHub repository: [`gene_association.fb`](https://github.com/Reed-CompBio/protein-weaver/blob/main/data/DrosophilaMelanogaster/gene_association.fb).
     - `~/neo4j/plugins/` to store any necessary plugins for production environments

+2. Download all the content of [`/import`](https://github.com/Reed-CompBio/protein-weaver/blob/main/data/import/) and place it inside of your `~/neo4j/import/`.
+These are all the prerequisite files you will need for this tutorial.

 2. Create a docker instance with APOC plugin using the following command:
 ```sh
 docker run \